 Of course, this news is promising if you are pregnant and have fibroids.
 Still, you may prefer to treat fibroids before trying to conceive.
 Or, you may need fibroid treatment just to get pregnant.
 And that’s why we invite you to explore the fibroid treatments that can help with family planning.

 Here in our Dallas fibroid practice, we treat these uterine growths with Uterine Fibroid Embolization (UFE).
 This minimally-invasive, non-surgical procedure shrinks and kills your fibroids by cutting off their supply of blood.
 We perform the procedure through a catheter we insert in your arm.
 Then, we inject particles through the catheter, directing them to block the artery feeding your fibroids.
-After UFE, many women go on to have healthy pregnancies.
+After UFE, women can go on to have healthy pregnancies.
+However, we always remind patients that a UFE procedure is fertility-neutral, meaning it will neither increase nor decrease your fertility.

 While this information can be scary, we want you to remember: a successful pregnancy is possible with fibroids, or after fibroid treatment.
 So explore your options, and schedule a consultation with our Dallas fibroid experts to start working towards a healthy pregnancy.